smenon1/demo-repo/readme.md

 # main

-This is my first Git class.
+This is my first Git class!!